michaesb/Solar_system_simulation/README.md

 ´´´
 ./run_scripts/run_main.sh
 ´´´
 There are different run_scripts that will create different kinds of data, but all of them will be written to a textfile in the textfiles folder.
-In order to aboid overwritting the data, we have had git ignore the texfiles, so they might not be seen by your editor.
+In order to avoid overwritting the data, we have had git ignore the texfiles, so they might not be seen by your editor.
 We have 4 run_scripts in this repository:
 run_main: uses one core and compute one system value.
 A function can be uncommented to run for different Mc-cycles temp_run.sh uses all available cores to run the algorithm for multiple temperature for a constant MC-value